Published on The Arboretum (https://arboretum.uoguelph.ca)

-Eastern Hemlock is a common Southern Ontario conifer, but it is often confused with balsam fir, which has similar needles.
-Remember that Eastern hemlock needles are attached to the twig with a small stem (instead of a disc) – just think hemlock – ‘stem’-lock!
+Eastern hemlock is a common Southern Ontario conifer, but it is often confused with balsam fir, which has similar needles.
+Remember that eastern hemlock needles are attached to the twig with a small stem (instead of a disc) – just think hemlock – ‘stem’-lock!
 The oily seeds provide food for many bird species, and the dense branches provide cover for many species such as snowshoe hares, wild turkeys, and white-tailed deer.
 These conifers prefer cool, shady and moist sites, often found on lower slopes and in valleys.

 The hemlock needles are attached spirally but twist into two flat rows.
 Note the small stem that attaches each needle to the twig!
 There are two white bands on the underside of the needles.
 Photo by Chris Earley.